Maximly/nvme-doctor/SECURITY.md

 # Security policy

-NVMe Doctor reads hardware/system state and may be run as root to obtain complete device/log information.
+NVMe Doctor reads hardware/system state and may need root privileges for complete health, topology, log, or direct USB access.

+## Safety properties

-The diagnostic path is read-only on both Linux and macOS: it does not format namespaces, sanitize drives, reset controllers, flash firmware, start destructive tests, or change ASPM/APST/other power settings.
+Normal diagnostic collection is read-only with respect to drive data/configuration.
+NVMe Doctor does not format or sanitize media, flash firmware, modify namespaces, reset controllers, start destructive tests, or change ASPM/APST/power settings.

+On macOS, optional direct USB backends can temporarily unmount/eject/capture an external enclosure so read-only NVMe or ATA health commands can be issued.
+This is operationally disruptive even though no media/configuration write command is sent.
+Close applications using the disk and keep backups appropriate to the value of the data.

+## Sensitive output

+Text/JSON reports may contain:

+- drive serial numbers and firmware versions;
+- hostnames;
+- PCI/USB/SCSI addresses and topology;
+- mount/path information;
+- selected kernel/system log fragments.

-JSON/text reports can contain serial numbers, hostnames, PCI addresses and log fragments.
-Review them before posting publicly.
+Review reports before posting them publicly.

-Please report security issues privately to the KernelSoft maintainers rather than opening a public issue containing sensitive system logs.
+Please report security-sensitive issues privately to the KernelSoft maintainers rather than opening a public issue containing sensitive system logs or identifiers.